How It Works

 2

-Pay securely online.
-Both tiers are USPAP-compliant and meet IRS valuation standards.
+All appraisals are USPAP-compliant and meet IRS valuation standards.

 3

-Submit Property Photos
+Pay & Submit Photos

-After placing your order, you'll receive instructions for submitting property photos.
+Pay the invoice securely online, then submit property photos.
 We need photos that reflect the property's condition at the date of death:

 • Front exterior